sgupt1802/E-Market/README.md

 ### Wholesale Features 🏷️
 - **Product Listing:** Wholesalers can enter product details, including price and taxes, and list them on the website.
 - **Order Management:** Wholesalers can track the orders they receive and view sales data through charts.

+## Responsiveness 🌐

+**E-Market** is currently optimized for desktop use, showcasing a robust and fully functional design for larger screens.
+Future updates will focus on enhancing responsiveness across various devices.

 ## Getting Started 🚀